List icon

 Variable

 Variables are defined and used in algebra.
-Its definition states that a symbol which can be used to assign different numerical value is known as variable.
+Its definition states that a symbol which can be used to assign different numerical values is known as a variable.

 Example